-Jay Slosar is a Lecturer in Psychology at Chapman University.
+Jay Slosar is a Lecturer in Psychology at the University of California, Irvine.
 He is the author of The Culture of Excess: How America Lost Self-Control and Why We Need to Redefine Success.

 MA: Let us start with the evidence that we’re seeing an increase of this kind of person in society, what are we seeing?